 Why does such a short-term trade-off relationship exist between output gap and prices?
 Two general explanations are possible.
-Those are: (a) a Lucas-type explanation based on imperfect information or some misperceptions, and (b) a "nominal price rigidity" explanation such as a staggered price adjustment (Taylor-type) or Menu cost model (Mankiw-type)14.
-We develop our following discussion based on the latter type of assumption.
-In the following section, we first attempt to estimate equation (6)
+Those are (1) a Lucas-type explanation based on imperfect information or some misperceptions; and (2) a "nominal price rigidity" explanation such as a staggered price adjustment (Taylor type) or menu cost model (Mankiw type).
+14 We develop our following discussion based on the latter type of assumption.
+In the following chapter, we first attempt to estimate equation (6) in order to classify countries into the two types stated above.

-11 In this context, a "certain portion" arises from the fact that past rates of inflation are only partially reflected in the expected inflation rate because the sum of the lagged inflation terms is less than 1.
+^{11.} In this context, a "certain portion" arises from the fact that past rates of inflation are only partially reflected in the expected inflation rate because the sum of the lagged inflation terms is less than one.

-12 The NAIRU-type in equation (6) is derived by easing the restrictions of equation (5).
-On the other hand, equation (8) is interpreted to represent a form of the Phillips-type of equation (3) which restricts expectations to the constant term.
+^{12.} The NAIRU-type in equation (6) is derived by easing the restrictions of equation (5).
+On the other hand, equation (8) is interpreted to represent a form of the Phillips Curve type of equation (3), which restricts expectations to the constant term.

-13 When the summation of inflation lag terms is less than 1, this implies that, in the event of a shock, the impact of the expected inflation rate on the actual inflation rate will diminish over the long term so that ultimately, only the constant term will exert an influence on the actual inflation rate.
+^{13.} When the summation of inflation lag terms is less than one, this implies that, in the event of a shock, the impact of the expected inflation rate on the actual inflation rate will diminish over the long term so that ultimately, only the constant term will exert an influence on the actual inflation rate.

-14 See Romer [1996] for details.
-These discussions were pre-dated by the interpretations of Lipsey and Tobin, who provided the following points to explain a negative correlation between the inflation rate and the unemployment rate on the macroeconomic level.
-Those are: (1) the labor market is comprised of heterogeneous agents which are subject to imperfect information; (2) apart from macroeconomic fluctuations, the economy is consistently subject to inter-sectoral shocks (See Yoshikawa [1984] for details).
+^{14.} See D. Romer (1996) for details.
+These discussions were predated by the interpretations of Lipsey and Tobin, who provided the following points to explain a negative correlation between the inflation rate and the unemployment rate on the macroeconomic level.
+Those are (1) the labor market is comprised of heterogeneous agents that are subject to imperfect information; and (2) apart from macroeconomic fluctuations, the economy is consistently subject to inter-sectoral shocks (see Yoshikawa [1984] for details).